technikhil314/next-webrtc/README.md

 1. You dont need to build backend
 2. You can build frontend package with `npm run build --prefix packages/frontend` command

+### TO DO

+1. Handle if someone stops screen share in recording vlog
+   - This currently stops recording
+   - Ideally it should keep on recording but change video from screen to user